-You probably have a realistic expectation for your cat’s behavior, so if it is occasionally doing something it isn’t supposed to do, you aren’t completely surprised by it.
-But what about cats that consistently have bad behavior?
-Is it okay to discipline a cat?
+You probably have a realistic expectation for your cat’s behavior.
+If it is occasionally doing something it isn’t supposed to do, you are probably not surprised by it.
+However, you may be wondering if it's okay to discipline a cat for consistently bad behavior.

-Cats are much more receptive to rewards and treats then they are punishment.
-But you can discourage bad behavior by trying a few tricks.
+Cats are much more receptive to rewards and treats then they are to punishment.
+But you can discourage bad behavior by trying a few tricks:

-- Use deterrents - Some cats dislike citrus smells, red pepper flakes, and commercially available sprays designed to keep cats away from certain areas.
-There are also special sprays that taste bad to deter chewing things.
+- Use deterrents: Some cats dislike citrus smells, red pepper flakes, and commercially available sprays designed to keep cats away from certain areas.
+There are also special sprays that taste bad to deter pets from chewing on things.

-- Use a water spray bottle - No one, including cats, like to be squirted with water, so you can try a quick spritz at your cat if they are somewhere or doing something they shouldn't be.
+- Use a water spray bottle: No one, including cats, likes to be squirted with water.
+Try a quick spritz at your cat if they are somewhere or doing something they shouldn't be.
 It's likely that after a few times, just reaching for the spray bottle deters the bad behavior.

-- Say something - Startle your cat with a loud "ouch" or another word to end any rough behavior by startling it.
+- Say something: Startle your cat with a loud "ouch" or another word to end any rough behavior.
 This is effective for cats that are aggressive with people and may bite or grab onto your arm or leg.

-- Give a time out - Gently put your cat in a bathroom or other room without any people in it for 20 minutes if it is misbehaving.
+- Give a timeout: Gently put your cat in a bathroom or other room without any people in it for 20 minutes if it is misbehaving.
 Quite often, it will emerge from the room with a different attitude.

 Whenever possible, give treats, praise, and attention to your cat if it is behaving nicely.
 If you notice it lying next to something it used to chew, reward it.
 If you notice it scratching the scratching pole instead of your sofa, reward it.
 Your cat will quickly learn the difference between good and bad behavior.